NetworkwithJosh/IT-Project/Remote-Connection/TeamViewer.md

   - Faster Resolution: Issues can be solved immediately without waiting for someone to travel onsite.
   - Cost-Effective: Saves time and money for both the company and the user.
   - Scalable: A single IT team can support users across different cities or even countries.

+### Example
+ - If your laptop suddenly can’t connect to Wi-Fi, you might call the IT help desk.
+Instead of coming to your office, the IT technician could securely log in to your system from their location, diagnose the network settings, fix them, and get you back online.